Coricos Corn Cookies

 Preheat your oven to 360°F/180°C and bake the cookies between 15 to 18 minutes or until lightly browned.

-Remove the sheet from the oven and allow to rest for 5 minutes, then with a spatula remove the cookies and place them in a cooling rack.
+Remove the sheet from the oven and allow the corn cookies to rest for 5 minutes, then with a spatula remove them and place them on a cooling rack.

-- Use a scale.
-For better results, use a scale to measure the ingredients, you can find the quantities clicking on the “Metric” option in the recipe card below.
+• Use a scale.
+For better results, use a scale to measure the ingredients, you can find the quantities by clicking on the “Metric” option in the recipe card below.

-- Gift them.
-Place the Mexican corn cookies on a cellophan bag, tie with a festive ribbon, add a personalized tag, and there you go, a nice homemade gift that everyone will appreciate!
+• Gift them.
+Place these Mexican corn cookies on a cellophane bag, tie it with a festive ribbon, add a personalized tag, and there you go, a nice homemade gift that everyone will appreciate!

-Just like a regular cookie, you can serve those Mexican corn treats with your coffee in the morning (we love café de olla), a glass of milk, your favorite tea, or oat meal atole.
+Just like a regular cookie, you can serve those with your coffee in the morning (we love café de olla), a glass of milk, your favorite tea, or oatmeal atole.

-Sometimes I like to break them and use them to top sweet corn ice cream.
-Or just serve them dusted with confectioner’s sugar for dessert or snack.
+Sometimes I like to crumble them and use them to top sweet corn ice cream.
+Or just serve them dusted with confectioner’s sugar as a dessert or snack.

 Store

-Allow the coricos corn cookies to cool down completely, then transfer them into an airtight container or a zip bag and store them at room temperature for up to one week.
+Allow the Mexican corn cookies to cool down completely, then transfer them into an airtight container or a zip bag and store them at room temperature for up to one week.

 More Mexican Cookies Recipes